node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-TESTS.md

 Running and adding automated tests
 ==================================

+See file [CHECHER-QUICK-START.md](CHECHER-QUICK-START.md) for a very first, very quick sample use.

-Automated tests are runned by `llvm-lit.py`, this is a llvm/clang automated testing tool.
+This document covers automated tests runned by `llvm-lit.py`.
+This is a llvm/clang automated testing tool.
 You can run automated tests only if you built the tools from source code, since the tool is designed to work that way.
-If you with to run the downloaded version of the tool under some sample files, please look at [CHECKER-QUICK.md](CHECKER-QUICK.md).

 If you look at `test.bat`, it is simple: